craftweeks/wp-algolia-search-addons/docs/features.md

 The settings page provides an intuitive user interface to manage the excluded pages.
 You can easily search for pages and move them between the "Available Pages" and "Excluded Pages" lists.

+## Override Pages with Instantsearch

+This feature allows you to override specific pages with the Algolia instantsearch page.
+This is useful for creating a dedicated search page on your site.

+The settings page provides an intuitive user interface to manage the overridden pages.
+You can easily search for pages and move them between the "Available Pages" and "Overridden Pages" lists.

+For more details, see the [Override Pages with Instantsearch](override-search-pages-with-instantsearch.md) documentation.

 ## Polylang Integration

 This feature provides optional integration with the Polylang plugin for a seamless multilingual search experience.
 If Polylang is active, you can enable this feature to link search to specific languages.